-Approximatley 3.31ha of vegetation (fauna habitat) would be disturbed within the Program site.
-Clearing native vegetation is a key threatening process listed under the TSC Act and the EPBC Act and is recognized as a key factor in contributing to the loss of biological diversity which is relevant to the proposed Program.
+Approximatley 2.23ha of vegetation (fauna habitat) would be disturbed within the Program site.
+Clearing native vegetation is a key threatening process listed under the BC Act and the EPBC Act and is recognized as a key factor in contributing to the loss of biological diversity which is relevant to the proposed Program.
 This loss of vegetation can result in impacts from the loss and/or degradation of habitat or fragmentation.
 The loss of vegetation communities (fauna habitat) within the devleopment area is relatively small when compared to that occuring in the surrounding region.
-An Assessment of Significance was carried out in accordance with section 5A of the NSW environmental Planning and Assessment Act, 1979 and Threatened Species Assessment Guidelines - The Assessment of Significance (DECC, 2007) for 20 threatened fauna species considered to potentially occur within the Program site.
+An Assessment of Significance was carried out in accordance with section 5A of the NSW environmental Planning and Assessment Act, 1979 and Threatened Species Assessment Guidelines - The Assessment of Significance (DECC, 2007) for 21 threatened fauna species considered to potentially occur within the Program site.
 The list of species was based on previous records of species recorded during surveys within and surrounding the Program area.
 Due to the low impact nature of the program, it is unlikely to impact these species.
 Given the nature of the potential fauna impacts and the implementation of the proposed fauna mitigation strategy, it is considered that the potential impact on fauna would be low.

-The fauna mitigation strategy for the Program includes minimising vegetation clearance (e.g. using existing access tracks and drill lines where possible), surveying disturbance areas, avoiding biodiversity features (e.g. habitat features such as mature trees and trees with hollows), limiting vehicle speeds to 15km/hr on the Program site to minimise vehicle strike, backfilling cuttings sumps as soon as practicable after use to minimise the potential for fauna entrapment and rehabilitating the Program site.
-Given the nature of the potential fauna impacts and the implementation of the proposed fauna mitigation strategy, it is considered that the potential immpact on fauna would be low.
+The mitigation measures outlined in section 6.2 of the GHD Biodiversity Impact Assessment will be implemented throughout the duration of this Program.
+The fauna mitigation strategy for the Program includes minimising vegetation clearance (e.g. using existing access tracks and drill lines where possible), surveying disturbance areas, avoiding biodiversity features (e.g. habitat features such as mature trees and trees with hollows), limiting vehicle speeds to 15km/h on the Program site to minimise vehicle strike, backfilling cuttings sumps as soon as practicable after use to minimise the potential for fauna entrapment and rehabilitating the Program site.
+Given the nature of the potential fauna impacts and the implementation of the proposed fauna mitigation strategy, it is considered that the potential impact on fauna would be low.